styled-components/styled-components/docs/tagged-template-literals.md

 ## In Styled Components

-Whenever you call ``styled.xyz` ... ` `` the tagged template function underneath is called `css`.
-You can use it yourself if you ever need a chunk of CSS to work like a styled component, like, in a mixin.
+Whenever you call ``styled.xyz` ... ` ``, underneath we call `css` with the CSS code.
+You can use `css` yourself if you ever need a chunk of CSS to work like a styled component: (kind of like a mixin!)

 ```js
 import styled, { css } from 'styled-component'